 3. Tire Size Change Error.
 Tire size can a have some effect especially if a big change is made like on trucks.
 Use our Tire-Calculator to see what effect tire size has.
 Note, it is the outside diameter of the tire NOT the rims that matters, so a skinny tire on a big rim may not actually change the tire diameter and hence no error.

 4. Tire Inflation Error.
 Tire inflation only has a small effect with modern radial tires.
 Bias ply tires of the past could show a significant error when over-inflated as the tires could expand.

 5. Tire Wear Error.
 Tire wear only has a small to moderate effect.
 For example a common R15 tire the change from new to almost bald diameter is maybe 7/8 inch in diameter, resulting in just a 2.6 mph error at 60 mph

 6. Parallax Error.
 This comes from the driver looking at the speedometer needle from different angles (above or below) on certain speedometers.
 The needle is slightly in front of the dial plate with the numbers.
 So speeds at the 3 or 9 o'clock position may look different from looking down at the dial vs looking up.
 Try it!

 7. Mechanical speedometers (cars before 1995 or so) are sometimes sluggish at low temperatures as their lubricants may thicken in the cold.
 So the speed may read low starting out in the day before the interior of the car warms up.

-8. Mechanical speedometers also may drag due to wear over 150k miles or so and not show small changes in speed.
-More wear will cause a wavering or bouncing of the needle / pointer.
+8. Mechanical speedometers also may drag due to wear especially after 150k miles or so, They may not show small changes in speed.
+More wear will often cause a wavering or bouncing of the needle / pointer.